If this is your first visit to Future King & Queen, you are probably wondering what it's all about? Is it a new royal family?

 Perhaps you are considering purchasing cosmetics which are not tested on animals, or want to use less toxins in your home.
 Perhaps you enjoy Meatless Monday each week, or love going to the local Farmers Market to hunt for the freshness of local, organic veggies in season.
 Perhaps you are vegetarian, or vegan, or simply want to incorporate more of these foods into your diet.

-Because the switch to a more compassionate way of consuming is not a black and white thing - it's more of a journey of discovery really - The Future King & Queen represents all of us on those steps.
+Because the switch to a more compassionate way of consuming is not a black and white thing - it's more of a journey of discovery really - Future King & Queen represents all of us on those steps.

-We hope that you will find many articles of interest to read here, some recipes to try, and some introductions to businesses which are offering fashion, beauty & lifestyle products with high ethics, style & quality.
+We hope that you will find many articles of interest to read here, some recipes to try, and some introductions to brands which are offering fashion, beauty & lifestyle products with high ethics, style & quality.

 What makes the cut?